Lusail: Lusail Plaza Towers

 This district will contain office and commercial towers.
 Lusail's tallest structure is found here, the Lusail Plaza Towers.
 Two buildings are 301 m and the two other 215 m high and have 220 floors in the four towers complex.
 It was begun in 2020 and will be completed in October 2023 (core and shell+ lobby finishings) The 1.1 million-square-metre development is host to the headquarters for the Qatar National Bank, Qatar Central Bank and Qatar Investment Authority alongside several other global organisations including Qatari Diar.
 Lusail Plaza Towers was designed by Foster & Partners.

+Huzoom Lusail

+Located on the northern edge of Lusail, Huzoom Lusail (Arabic: حزوم لوسيل) is a low-density residential community designed for family living.
+Its position next to the Lusail Expressway provides direct connections to neighbouring districts while preserving a quieter residential character.